-Prerequisite(s): MATH 1033
+Prerequisite(s): MATH 1033 with C or better or MATH 1034 with C or better

 This course is designed for Information Technology and Mathematics and Science students.
 The course will introduce and discuss the following topics: functions, relations, sets, logic, counting methods, methods of proof, network graphs and trees, algorithmic analysis, complexity and computability, and matrices.
 A graphing calculator is required.